 I love music!
 I’ll share a bunch of old song books, hymnals, and educational music books.
 I can also share some electronic keyboards, a couple of toy “electronic guitars,” a child-sized real guitar, a small accordion, a student’s violin, and some other music makers.
 I think it would be fun to form a “junk band” using musical instruments made from household items, plumbing materials, toys, and tools.

 I would like the center to have a micro-zoo, using aquaria, cages and accessories I have, featuring not only fish but crabs, shrimp, frogs, reptiles, insects, and small mammals.
 It would be educational and a good way to introduce young kids to biology and caring for pets.

 My collection includes toys and games for all ages!
 Most of them have an educational, creative, or brainy side.
 I’ve got construction toys, magnetic construction sets, marble tracks, puzzles, and brain-teasers.

 I can also supply materials that might be used later, if there’s not enough room or interest at first.
 Once we have enough space and interested people, I can share tools and materials for a Maker Space, and equipment (from a Wii to a punching bag) for an exercise space, until we’re ready to construct a full Fantasy Hero Training Center.

 So What’s Stopping Us?

 Right now, I could go to different places and groups, using some of these materials for educational lectures and activities.
 For an actual center, we need someone to provide the pot for our stone soup: an empty store or similar space, or we will have to raise the money to rent one.
 Then we’ll need shelves and perhaps bins to store the materials, and tables and chairs.
 Anything else?
 I would very much like to have a master “cook,” someone with knowledge and experience in running a business or non-profit organization.
-That doesn’t sound like too much to ask, and once we have all that, we can have the first version of our community center before long!
+That doesn’t sound like too much to ask, and once we have all that, we can have the first version of our community center!